 Dr. Romee received his MD from Govt.
 Medical College Srinagar, India.
 He completed his postgraduate training and hematology and oncology fellowship at University of Minnesota where he also did his post-doctoral training in Dr. Jeffrey S. Miller’s laboratory.
 Afterward, he did an advanced bone marrow transplant fellowship at Washington University in Saint Louis where he stayed on as faculty before moving to Dana-Farber Cancer Institute.

 Rizwan Romee, MD, director of Dana-Farber’s Haploidentical Donor Transplant Program, discusses immunotherapy treatment options for advanced hematologic malignancies.
 Dr. Romee’s clinical focus includes advanced myeloid malignancies and NK cell based cellular therapy.
 Learn more about the Hematologic Oncology at Dana-Farber: http://www.dana-farber.org/hematologic-oncology-treatment-center/

-The primary focus of my lab-based research efforts is gene manipulation of the key immune cells including Natural Killer (NK) cells to enhance their anti-tumor function and modulate the tumor microenvironment (TME).
-We are also developing a novel class of immuno-cytokines aimed at selectively targeting the immuno-suppresive cells like MDSCs and Tregs.
+Research focus of my lab is gene manipulation of the human Natural Killer (NK) cells to enhance their anti-tumor function and simultaneously modulate the tumor microenvironment (TME).
+NK cells are historically resistant to transduction, however my lab has recently optimized a lenti-virus based protocol achieving high transduction rates in the peripheral blood primary NK cells.
+My lab is closely collaborating with Professor Jianzhu Chen's group at MIT (https://chen-lab.mit.edu) to develop next generation CAR constructs with novel immune modulating functions.
+We are also developing a novel class of immuno-cytokines aimed at selectively targeting the immuno-suppressive cells like MDSCs and Tregs.

 Dana-Farber Cancer Institute450 Brookline AvenueBoston, MA 02215Get Directions